-WuXi Biologics is partnered with OMT (Open Monoclonal Technology, Inc.) to provide our clients access to transgenic animals that produce fully human antibodies with high quality, specificity, expression, solubility and stability.
+WuXi Biologics is partnered with Ligand (previously, Open Monoclonal Technology, Inc.) to provide our clients access to transgenic animals that produce fully human antibodies with high quality, specificity, expression, solubility and stability.

-Bispecific antibodies are generated either from de novo discovery using transgenic rats carrying common light chain or by engineering a pair of mono-specific antibodies provided from you or from WuXi’s mAb discovery program.
+Bispecific antibodies are generated from either the WuXiBody™ Platform or de novo discovery using transgenic rats carrying common light chain or by engineering a pair of mono-specific antibodies provided from you or from WuXi Biologics’ mAb discovery program.

 Benefits of multiple platforms

 |Features||Regular Hybridoma||Phage Display||OMT Transgenic Rodents|

 |Target homology between human and rodents||Prefer low homology||Does not matter||Prefer low homology|